BNY Eliza Platform: Enhancing AI Solutions with OpenAI

 A single enterprise AI platform creates consistency, shared controls, and reusable building blocks.Adoption scales when you treat employees as builders

-Enable people who know the work to shape agents—paired with training and governance.Governance is the feature, not the footnote
+Empower those familiar with the work to shape agents—paired with training and governance.Governance is the feature, not the afterthought

-Identity, access, auditability, and policy matter more as you move from “chat” to “do”.
+Identity, access, auditability, and policy gain importance as you move from “chat” to “do”.

-How Generation Digital helps you apply this (without the hype)
+How Generation Digital helps you apply this (without the exaggeration)

-If you like the pattern (platform + governance + adoption) and want to apply it to the tools your teams already use, Generation Digital can help you design and roll out AI-enabled workflows safely and effectively—particularly across Asana, Miro, Notion, and Glean.
+If you appreciate the pattern (platform + governance + adoption) and want to apply it to the tools your teams already use, Generation Digital can help you design and implement AI-enabled workflows safely and effectively—especially across Asana, Miro, Notion, and Glean.

 Where we typically start: